anyaharter97/notes/reference_virt_libvirt-dbus.md

 There are three main parts of adding an interface to libvirt-dbus: introducing the interface, implementing the properties, and implementing the methods (in the interface file and in `connect.c`).

-We will use NWFilter as an example:

 #### Introducing the Interface
+We will use NWFilter as an example.

 1. Create a new file `data/org.libvirt.NWFilter.xml` and add it to `data/Makefile.am`

     ``` xml